bartius-nigel/data-imdb-scrape/README.md

 ## Movie Data Analysis
 ### About
 This is a simple data hunt and analysis.
 The data comes from IMDB's website.
-Specifically it's from their most popular list
+Specifically it's from their top 250 list.

 ### View
 You can view the jupyter notebook right from github but feel free to clone it and work with it yourself!